northstowekarate/northstowekarate.github.io/faq/index.md

 ## What are the age requirements?
 We teach both children and adults, aged 8 and above.
 There's no upper age limit, so it's never too late to start learning karate.
 We recommend that young children train alongside their parents for the first few sessions to build their confidence gradually.
 This family-oriented approach can also strengthen bonds and create a supportive learning environment.

+## Am I too old to start karate?

+No — there is no upper age limit.
+People begin karate at many stages of life; in Okinawa many start in their 60s and 70s.
+We adapt exercises and intensity so training is safe and enjoyable for older beginners.

+## Can parents train too?

+Yes — parents are welcome to train alongside their children.
+Family participation can help younger students settle, and many parents continue training as adults for fitness and confidence.

+## How long does it take to get a black belt?

+Reaching 1st dan (black belt) typically takes around 3–5 years of regular training.
+Progress varies with attendance, individual aptitude and how often gradings are held.

+## Is karate good for confidence?

+Yes — karate is very effective at building confidence through progressive goals, regular practice and positive coaching.
+Students often report improved self-esteem and focus after consistent training.

+## Is karate suitable for children with ADHD or autism?

+Many children with ADHD or autistic children benefit from structured, supportive activities like karate, but needs vary.
+Please contact us before booking so we can discuss any adaptations, safeguarding measures, and how best to support your child in class.

 ## Will I get hurt?

 Karate is a martial art, and there are some risks involved.
 However, injuries are rare.
 JKA karate is light contact only - you won't be expected to fight until you've mastered the basics.
 We build up the level of fighting gradually, starting off slowly with known attacks to develop technique and confidence.
 Safety is our top priority, and our instructors are trained to ensure that all activities are conducted in a controlled and safe manner.